Institutional-Level Outcomes

 Method of Assessment

-Joint faculty/administration committees and institutional effectiveness staff (e.g., the CCC, the CCAT) hold responsibilities for monitoring the alignment of Core courses with Core objectives, and for ensuring the ongoing assessment of students’ learning in the Core Curriculum.
+Joint faculty/administration committees and institutional effectiveness staff (e.g., the CCC) hold responsibilities for monitoring the alignment of Core courses with Core objectives, and for ensuring the ongoing assessment of students’ learning in the Core Curriculum.

 - Data are analyzed, summarized, and compiled into an assessment report for each goal assessed.